Here are all the uncalled House, Senate and governor's races

 Senate and gubernatorial races

-Arizona Senate: Newly counted votes have given Democrat Rep. Kyrsten Sinema a narrow lead over Republican Rep. Martha McSally, who led on Election Night.
-The two are separated by fewer than 10,000 votes — just a half a percentage point — as a judge agreed to hear a GOP lawsuit to limit the vote in the state’s most populous counties.
-As many as 500,000 ballots remain uncounted and officials in Maricopa County, which includes Phoenix, said it could take most of next week to process outstanding ballots there.
+- Arizona Senate: Newly counted votes have given Democrat Rep. Kyrsten Sinema a narrow lead over Republican Rep. Martha McSally, who led on Election Night.
+The two are separated by fewer than 20,000 votes — slightly less than a single percentage point — as a judge agreed to hear a GOP lawsuit to limit the vote in the state’s most populous counties.
+As many as 370,000 ballots remain uncounted and officials in Maricopa County, which includes Phoenix, said it could take most of next week to process outstanding ballots there.

-Florida Senate: Florida is once again home to bitter partisan election drama with both parties pursuing litigation over various electoral administration issues as Republican Gov. Rick Scott hurls unsubstantiated allegations of voter fraud, while his opponent, Democratic incumbent Sen. Bill Nelson eyes a recount, as mandated by state law.
-Scott leads Nelson by just 15,000 votes among more than 8.1 million votes casts.
+- Florida Senate: Florida is once again home to bitter partisan election drama with both parties pursuing litigation over various electoral administration issues as Republican Gov. Rick Scott hurls unsubstantiated allegations of voter fraud, while his opponent, Democratic incumbent Sen. Bill Nelson eyes a recount, as mandated by state law.
+Scott leads Nelson by about 12,500 votes among more than 8.1 million votes casts.
 President Donald Trump has tried to influence the perception of the likely recount, calling it a "disgrace."

-Florida governor: Democrat Andrew Gillum conceded to Republican Ron DeSantis on election night, but his campaign stoked intrigue by releasing a statement about "counting every vote" — but not explicitly asking for a recount — after the margin tightened in this similarly close race.
+- Florida governor: Democrat Andrew Gillum conceded to Republican Ron DeSantis on election night, but his campaign stoked intrigue by releasing a statement about "counting every vote" — but not explicitly asking for a recount — after the margin tightened in this similarly close race.
+Gillum is scheduled to hold a press conference on Saturday afternoon about the ongoing certification process in the race, his campaign said Friday evening.

 Meanwhile, 11 congressional races remain uncalled, including several in California, which takes especially long to count ballots because absentee ballots are accepted as long as they are postmarked by Election Day, so many may still be in the mail.
 Maine will get an early test of its ranked-choice voting system.